 (******)

-Clearing and grubbing include salvaging full-length trees with attached rootwads, shrubs and debris within designated clearing limits.
+Clearing and grubbing include salvaging full-length trees with attached rootwads, shrubs and debris within designated clearing limits to allow excavation of underlying material needed as main channel fill material..
 Materials developed from clearing and grubbing will be classified as Usable Material or Debris.

 “Usable Material” means all wood products, and native shrubs and root masses, primarily used as Large Wood or Slash incorporated into construction of Large Wood and Loose Wood, as depicted on the Plans.

-“Debris” means all unusable material such as metal or plastic refuse, including but not limited to appliances, automobile parts, abandoned machinery, barrels, fencing produced by clearing of organic material to allow excavation of underlying material needed as main channel fill material.
+“Debris” means all unusable material such as metal or plastic refuse, including but not limited to appliances, automobile parts, abandoned machinery, barrels, fencing produced by clearing.
 Invasive vegetation is also considered Debris.

 “Slash” means all trees and brush less than 11” diameter at breast height (DBH) with or without attached roots.